What Car Batteries Can Teach Us About Solar Batteries

-All batteries have a chemical reaction that results in an electric current that is then used to power things.
+All batteries have a chemical reaction, which creates an electric current used to power devices.
 How the electrical current is formed and stored makes a difference in the amount of electricity the battery can produce.

 Unlike regular batteries, rechargeable batteries can recharge by reversing the chemical process.
-By applying electricity to the battery, the chemical reaction reverses and the battery can power something again.
+By applying electricity to the battery, the chemical reaction in the battery that releases the electrical current reverses, enabling the battery to power something else.

 While the concept of charging and discharging a battery isn’t new, the application of it in other products, such as cars, is different than solar.